Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Introduction

 Analog memory can reduce the number of DACs in neural network architectures (Figure \ref{fig1}a).
 While optical analog memories (OAM) have been explored as in-memory computing devices, they currently face challenges, such as low yield and endurance, incompatibility with standard foundry processes, and complex fabrication processes \cite{youngblood_integrated_2023, tossoun_high-speed_2024}.
+Phase change materials (PCM) have been demonstrated in a photonic tensor core enabling 10\textsuperscript{12} MACs per second for inference tasks \cite{feldmann_parallel_2021}.
+However, the endurance of PCMs can vary depending on the modulation mechanism (electrical, electrothermal, or optical), raising concerns about their suitability for neuromorphic training applications that typically require volatile memory \cite{martin-monier_endurance_2022}.
+Optical memristors, which store memory by forming and dissolving filaments, offer minimal footprint, making them promising candidates for large scale integration.
+However, their limited endurance (approximately 2,000 write cycles) and challenges in compatibility with standard foundry processes remain key obstacles to broader adoption \cite{liu_multilevel_2022, youngblood_integrated_2023}.
 In contrast, analog electronic memories, such as dynamic random-access memory (DRAM), metal-oxide-metal capacitors, metal-insulator-metal capacitors, or metal-on-semiconductor capacitors, are foundry-compatible and included in conventional CMOS technologies.
 This compatibility makes integrating analog electronic memories into neuromorphic photonic hardware a more viable approach, potentially reducing the number of ADCs and DACs in applications, such as long-short term memory neural networks \cite{howard_photonic_2020}.